 Distance: 0.4 miles out and back

-Eventually, the path opens up to a sandy beach with gorgeous rocks on the left.
+The path opens up to a sandy beach with gorgeous rocks on the left making this one of the best St. John USVI hiking trails.
 The sand here is more granular though so keep walking to your right to find a more comfortable spot to spread out your towels or beach chairs.

 This is a perfect off-the-beaten-path beach in St. John that few venture to, so you’ll find yourself alone or in limited company.
 There was ample space to spread out during our visit with just a couple of groups.
 But we realized we had a tiny neighbor – a sand crab laboriously burrowing its way on the beach, and we moved away to give it some elbow room.